malishav/OSCOAP/draft-selander-ace-object-security.md

     * request-uri: tstr, contains the plaintext "effective" request URI composed from the request scheme and Uri-\* options according to the method described in Section 6.5 of {{RFC7252}}, if the message is a CoAP request;

     * transaction-id: bstr, only included if the message to protect or verify is a CoAP response, contains the Transaction Identifier (Tid) of the associated CoAP request (see {{sec-context-section}}).
-Note that the Tid is the 3-tuple (Cid, Sender ID, Sender Sequence Number) for the endpoint sending the request and verifying the response; which means that for the endpoint sending the response, the Tid has value (Cid, Recipient ID, seq), where seq is the value of the "Partial IV" in the request's COSE object (see {{sec-obj-cose}}); and
+Note that the Tid is the 3-tuple (Cid, Sender ID, Sender Sequence Number) for the endpoint sending the request and verifying the response; which means that for the endpoint sending the response, the Tid has value (Cid, Recipient ID, seq), where seq is the value of the "Partial IV" in the COSE object of the request (see {{sec-obj-cose}}); and

-    * mac-previous-bloc: bstr, contains the MAC of the message containing the previous block in the sequence, as enumerated by Block1 in the case of a request and Block2 in the case of a response, if the message is fragmented using a block option {{I-D.ietf-core-block}}.
+    * mac-previous-block: bstr, contains the MAC of the message containing the previous block in the sequence, as enumerated by Block1 in the case of a request and Block2 in the case of a response, if the message is fragmented using a block option {{I-D.ietf-core-block}}.

 ~~~~~~~~~~~
 external_aad_req = [